Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Related Work

-Those informative affective cues and neural advances inspire this paper to develop a deep model to learn hidden text representation and encode extracted features such as emotion information as mentioned earlier~\cite{chen2018mood} and topic descriptions~\cite{ji2018supervised}, and external resources like domain-specific lexicons~\cite{hamilton2016inducing} in a hybrid manner.
-This paper incorporates relational reasoning with relation networks (RNs) to inject and fuse that multi-channel auxiliary information and learned text representation.
-RNs are initially utilized for scene object discovery by exploiting relations among objects~\cite{raposo2017discovering}.
-They are further introduced to relational reasoning for visual question answering by calculating the relation score of the feature maps of object pairs and question representation~\cite{santoro2017simple}.
-As for our application scenario of suicidal ideation detection, it is critical to understand the relation between suicidality and risk indicators such as an individual's sentiment and life events.
-To reason over the relation between risk indicators between text mentions with the relation network is also the novelty of this paper.
+Those informative affective cues and neural advances inspire this paper to develop a deep model to learn hidden text representation and encode extracted features such as emotion information~\cite{chen2018mood} and topic descriptions~\cite{ji2018supervised}, and external resources like domain-specific lexicons~\cite{hamilton2016inducing} in a hybrid manner.
+This paper incorporates relational reasoning with relation networks (RNs) to inject and fuse that multi-channel auxiliary information and rich textual representations.
+RNs are initially utilized for scene object discovery by exploiting relations among objects~\cite{raposo2017discovering}, and further introduced to relational reasoning for visual question answering by calculating the relation score of the feature maps of object pairs and question representation~\cite{santoro2017simple}.
+As for our application scenario of suicidal ideation detection, it is critical to understand the relation between suicidality and risk indicators such as individuals' sentiment and life events.
+This is also the novelty of this paper, i.e., to reason over the relation between risk indicators between text mentions using relation networks.